What We Do

 The Center leads several primary prevention projects that engage individuals in acting affirmatively to create safe communities.
 Our work includes the following projects:

-- Green Dot/It’s My Space: These are an evidence-based active bystander intervention programs that The Center uses to teach individuals how to identify potential incidents of violence and how to safely and effectively intervene
+- Green Dot/It’s My Space: These are evidence-based active bystander intervention programs that The Center uses to teach individuals how to identify potential incidents of violence and how to safely and effectively intervene.

 - Awareness Activities: Each year, The Center provides community education and training to more than 10,000 people.
 Through community education, The Center strives to build awareness about its services, dispel common myths, increase public knowledge, enhance professional skills and provide a framework for prevention.